 As I am moved by the amazing colors of the harvest season here in the Rocky Mountains, it seems so appropriate to share why I feel so honored to have Shumei International® teachers arrive as our guests in teaching Natural Agriculture.

 We Americans were once gardeners and people of the land.
 My own lineage were farmers from Minnesota who emigrated from Norway and Germany to find their way in the promise land of a new country.
 As a child I was proud to read “Giants in the Earth,” about how these people came and homesteaded their farms.
 My cousins, like my Mother, took gardening for granted.
 I remember the tastes of fresh organic produce as we sat around an oval table with the “hired hands” on the family farm.
 I thought the food just tasted better, because it was such an adventure to be out in the fresh air chasing cows, and witnessing all the earthy ways my natal family lived.

 Now in the 21st Century, Shumei addresses a deeper purpose.
 The importance of life itself and the many levels of life are celebrated by this tradition.
 The reverence for life that motivates us as a green company and the reverence for life I studied in ten years of practice in the martial art called Aikido, gave me a special connection with the culture we honor in this seminar.

 The reverence for life I have found in the teachings of their leaders for the last 100 years, echo the care and concern my husband and I feel personally for the well-being of all people and our planet.
 Respect for nature is primary.
-As business people we are not allowed to speak of our motivations, but health and well being for people comes from heath and well being of our natural systems.
+As business people we are not allowed to speak of our motivations, but health and well-being for people comes from health and well-being of our natural systems.

 My experience meeting the Sensei’s from Shumei is exactly this; One is honored to be gifted by the presence of such a teacher.